 Many of our customers initially deploy our platform for specific use cases and users, often within the finance organization.
 Our initial contract values, which tend to be high relative to many in our industry, reflect the comprehensive nature of our platform and the fact that its deployment allows customers to replace multiple legacy systems.
 Once customers realize the benefits and wide applicability of our platform, they typically phase in implementation of additional core solutions and applications for new use cases and additional users, including those outside the finance organization.
 As our customer base continues to expand, every successful adopter of our platform is an opportunity to add more users and generate incremental revenue.
-We therefore continue to invest in our customer success efforts to help our customers realize the full potential of our platform and thereby expand the number of users of our platform over time.
+We therefore continue to invest in our customer success efforts to help our customers realize the full potential of our platform and thereby expand the number of users of our platform over time

-Of the \$124.5 million growth in ARR in 2023, 28% was attributable to expansion within existing customers.
+ARR as of December 31, 2023 and March 31, 2024 grew by \$124.5 million and \$121.6 million year-over-year, respectively, of which 28% and 26%, respectively, was attributable to expansion within existing customers.
 Our dollar-based net retention rate also demonstrates our ability to retain and expand revenue from existing customers over time.
-Our dollar-based net retention rate was 116% as of December 31, 2022 and 2023.
+Our dollar-based net retention rate was 116% as of December 31, 2022 and 2023, and 118% as of March 31, 2024.
 To calculate our dollar-based net retention rate, we first sum the total software billings in a 12-month period attributable to a cohort of customers that were customers at the beginning of the immediately preceding 12-month period.
 The numerator for dollar-based net retention rate is the total software billings from that cohort of customers for the most recent 12-month period, and the denominator is the total software billings from the same cohort of customers for the immediately preceding 12-month period.
 Dollar-based net retention rate is the quotient obtained by dividing the numerator by the denominator.
 Software billings include billings for our software provided under SaaS contracts, term-based licenses and perpetual licenses.
 Our dollar-based net retention rate includes any billings expansion and is net of contraction.